qthedoc/functioneer/README.md

 As predicted, the `rosen` parameter evaluates to 0 when a=1, b=100, x=1, y=1

-Note: the `results['df']` is a pandas DataFrame containing all parameters in addition to *runtime* and *datetime* fields
+Note: the `results['df']` is a pandas DataFrame containing all parameters in addition to *runtime* and *datetime* for the given branch

-But let's say you want to test a range of values for some parameters...

 ### Example 2: Single Parameter Forks (Testing Variations of a Parameter)
+Let's say you want to test a range of values for some parameters...
 If you want to test a set of values for a parameter you can create a *fork* in the *analysis sequence*.
 This splits the analysis into multiple *branches*, each exploring different values for a the given parameter.

 Say we want to evaluate and plot the Rosenbrock surface over the x-y domain.
-Let's evaluate Rosenbrock a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* / *leaves*...
+Let's evaluate Rosenbrock on a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* / *leaves*...

 Note: some boiler plate can be removed by defining initial parameters in the AnalysisModule() declaration
 ```